 My interdisciplinary research and teaching broadly explore transformations in environment and society through 20th-/21st-Century British and Irish literature, as well as film and media culture.
 This work is situated in the environmental and energy humanities, examining issues related to contested territory, literary cartography, spatial injustices, narratives of fear about energy futures, and cultural approaches to climate change, as they relate to the United Kingdom, Ireland, the North Atlantic, and in some global culture.

-Current and future projects include a book about space, oil, and climate in contemporary British and Irish literary and media culture titled Ecological Exile: Spatial Injustice & Environmental Humanities (Routledge; forthcoming late 2017); an edited collection on literary food studies titled Gastro-Modernism: Food, Literature, Culture (in preparation); an edited collection on climate change fiction; and a book about fear related to energy and environmental futures in 20th- and 21st-Century literature and media culture.
+Current and future projects include an edited collection on literary food studies titled Gastro-modernism: Food, Literature, Culture (under review), an edited collection on climate fiction, and a book about fear related to energy and environmental futures in 20th- and 21st-Century literature and media culture.
 See Publishing and Research for more on past and current work or go to my Academia.edu page for some downloadable essays.
 I can be contacted at Derek.Gladwin[at]ubc.ca.